nycto-hackerone/NyctoMap/README.md

 # NyctoMap
-scrtipt for Nmap makes it simple for noobs
+script for Nmap makes it simple for noobs